Exercise Doesn’t Just Help Your Body

 Exercise helps your brain cells connect better

-Research suggests exercise improves your ability to organize and interpret information, and act in a way that makes sense — something called “executive function.”
+Research suggests exercise improves your ability to organise and interpret information, and act in a way that makes sense, referred to as your executive function.

 Exercise helps you sleep

-We know exercise can help you keep an even mood, wind down at bedtime, and establish a healthy sleep-wake cycle (circadian rhythm).
+We know exercise can help you keep an even mood, wind down at bedtime, and establish a healthy sleep-wake cycle, known as the circadian rhythm.

-The exact brain effects aren’t always clear, but people who exercise more tend to get more “slow wave” sleep — the kind of deep sleep that helps revitalize your brain and body.
+The exact brain effects aren’t always clear, but people who exercise more tend to get more of the kind of deep sleep that helps revitalise your brain and body.

 Exercise – how much do I need?